zadrozny/DataScienceNotes/PODCASTS/DATA SKEPTIC/Data_Skeptic_notes_012.md

 ["no free lunch theorem"](https://en.m.wikipedia.org/wiki/No_free_lunch_theorem)

+## Examples:

-## Example: San Francisco and its seven hills: How do you know you're on the highest?
+* San Francisco and its seven hills: How do you know you're on the highest?

-## Example: optimization for a restaurant owner
+* Example: optimization for a restaurant owner

-* make place smaller: less rent, fewer tables, etc
+** make place smaller: less rent, fewer tables, etc
-* expand and have franchises
+** expand and have franchises
-* cut the menu
+** simplify the menu

-## Example: Ants are trying to find shortest path to food.
+* Example: Ants are trying to find shortest path to food.
 They wander about randomly until they find food, then they walk home releasing pheromones; the strongest smelling trail is the one the most ants have converged upon.

-Immitating nature can be a strategy when modeling.
+Note: Immitating nature can be a strategy when modeling.